aevilla160/hpc_docs/docs/Manage_job.md

 | (QoSJobLimit) | The job's QOS has reached its maximum job count |
 | QOSResourceLimit | The job's QOS has reached some resource limit |

-##  Sacct command
+##  `sacct` command  <!-- {docsify-ignore} -->
 The `sacct` displays accounting data for all jobs in the cluster queue or recent history.
-By default, the sacct command diplays JobId, JobName, Partition, Account, AllocCPUS, State and ExitCode.
+By default, the `sacct` command diplays JobId, JobName, Partition, Account, AllocCPUS, State and ExitCode.
 Below are useful options that can be added to get more specific information but all options for `sacct ` can be found through executing `sacct -e` or `sacct -h`.

 | Option | Meaning |
 | ---------------- | ---------------|